 Eggs

-Cats can enjoy a small portion of cooked eggs (scrambled or boiled) and they’re full of amino acids and protein, so they make a healthy treat.
+Cats can enjoy a small portion of cooked eggs (scrambled or boiled), which are full of amino acids and protein, so they make a healthy treat.
 Never feed them raw eggs.

 Vegetables